shahanakattil/Sustainability-workshop/Instructions/Lab1:Deploy-a-Microsoft-Sustainability-Manager-instance.md

    ![](../media/lab01-2.png)

-1. You will be redirected to the Sustainability Manager page, where you can start using the trial version of Microsoft Sustainability Manager.
+1. You will be redirected to the Microsoft Sustainability Manager page, where you can begin exploring and using the trial version.

    ![](../media/lab01-3.png)